Taxation of international executives

-Married persons are subject to tax separately on their own income but are required to file a joint tax return unless 28 February of the year following the year for which tax return is to be filed.
+Married persons are subject to tax separately on their own income but are required to file a joint tax return unless a declaration is filed by 28 February of the year following the tax year for which tax return is to be filed requesting separate filing (e.g. by 28 February 2020 requesting to file separately for tax year 2019 which is due by 20 June 2020) .
 If such Declaration is not filed by both or one of the spouses joint filing will take place and no further amendment is possible for the tax year filing in question.
 Civil unions/ partnerships (for both opposite sex or same sex couples) may as well file joint declaration by notifying the Registry Department of their competent tax office.
-No instruction by the Greek State has yet been provided for civil unions/ partnerships previously filing joint tax return but deciding to file separately in the future.

 The official Greece currency is the Euro (EUR).

-Herein, the host country/territory refers to the country/territory where the expatriate is going on assignment.
-The home country/territory refers to the country/territory where the expatriate lives when they are not on assignment.
+Herein, the host country/jurisdiction refers to the country/jurisdiction where the expatriate is going to on assignment.
+The home country/jurisdiction refers to the country/jurisdiction where the expatriate lives when they are not on assignment.